User Profile

 Distribution of pTau and Abeta42 CSF biomarkers

-Distribution of pTau and Abeta42 CSF biomarkers colored by PET visual read classification11,13
+Distribution of pTau and Abeta42 CSF biomarkers colored by PET visual read classification on a cohort of patients presenting with mild cognitive symptoms (MCS)11,13

 Elecsys® ratios (pTau/Abeta 42, tTau/Abeta 42) achieve 90% concordance with amyloid PET.
 A result above the cut-off is consistent with a positive visual read.11,13